ashishpatel26/ML-Notes-in-Markdown/13-Appendix/01-Programming/02-Python/03-Pandas.md

 1. **Dimensions**: The `shape` attribute of any DataFrame can be used to check the dimensions.
 2. **Column Names**: The `columns` attribute of a DataFrame returns the names of all the columns.
 3. **Indices**: The atrributes `columns` and `index` can be used to retrieve the columns' and rows' index of a DataFrame.
 4. **Column Details**: Much like the `str` function in R, `info()` method can be used over any pandas DataFrame object in order to retrieve meaningful insight on columns.
+It returns the name of the column and the number of Non Null values preent in the data column.
 5. **Statistical Summary**: Statistical summaries for pandas DataFrames can be quickly generated using the `describe()` method on any pandas DataFrame.
 6. **Interquantile range (IQR)**: Quantile ranges are useful when exploring a dataset and it can easily be determined by using `quantile()` method of Pandas dataframes.
 For instance, `pd_df.quantile([0.25, 0.75])` would return two values for each column in the dataset and half the data for those columns would lie between those two values.
 7. **Range**: The range can be calculated using the `min()` and `max()` methods on any DataFrame.
 8. **Median**: The `median()` method can be used for finding out the median of any given dataset.
 9. **Standard deviation**: The method `std()` can be used for finding out the standard deviation for any given column.
 10. **Unique objects**: Unique categories in any categorical column can be found using the `unique()` method.
+11. **Frequency Count**: The frequency  of factors in a column containing factors by using the `value_counts()` method on that column.
+Optionally, we could specify the `dropna` argument to this method with a Boolean Value specifying whether or not to involve null values.

 ## Time Series with Pandas